Tales-1/get-github-achievements/README.md

 3. Add your Github profile link to the list below in this readme file
 4. Commit your changes
 5. Push the branch and open a PR
+6. Merge the PR within 5 minutes of opened

 Leave us a star ⭐🤩